 Where a licence has been granted by the LA and it specifies dates of absence, no further authorisation will be needed from the school.
-Where an application does not specify dates, and it has been approved by the LA, it is at the discretion of the headteacher to authorise the leave of absence for each day.
-The headteacher will not authorise any absences which would mean that a pupil's attendance would fall below 94 percent.
-Where a licence has not been obtained, the headteacher will not authorise any absence or activity.
+Where an application does not specify dates, and it has been approved by the LA, it is at the discretion of the headteacher/head of school to authorise the leave of absence for each day.
+The headteacher/head of school will not authorise any absences which would mean that a pupil's attendance would fall below 94 percent.
+Where a licence has not been obtained, the headteacher/head of school will not authorise any absence for a performance or activity.

+7.5.
 Religious observance

 Parents will be expected to request absence for religious observance at least two weeks advance.
 The school will only accept requests from parents for absence on grounds of religious observance for days that are exclusively set apart for religious observance by the relevant religious body.
 The school will define this as a day where the pupil's parents would be expected by an established religious body to stay away from their employment to mark the occasion.
 The school may seek advice from the religious body in question where there is doubt over the request.

+7.6.
 Gypsy, Roma and Traveller absence